vast-data/cosmos-labs/data_engine/examples/serverless-function-hello-world/README.md

 ### 4. Invoking with CloudEvents

-Create a cloudevent.yaml file to test your function with CloudEvents:
+Create a cloudevent.yaml file to test your function locally with CloudEvents:

 ~~~yaml
 # Example CloudEvent for testing